swiss-ai/data-PDF-pipeline/README.md

-# PDF pipeline for creating training corpora (mainly for llm, multimodal and alignment horizontals)
+# Repo for PDF parsing pipeline